skijit/notes/programming/llvm-intro.md

 	- LLVM IR Optimizer
 		- Python is often compiled to C, then gcc compiles to machine code

-	#Comparison To Java
+## Comparison To Java
 - Java Bytecode is analogous to LLVM IR insofar as it is the input to the optimizer

 - Typically in an LLVM-based compiler, the FE output is an AST which will ultimately get converted into LLVM IR
 - Code Generator: the thing that translates the LLVM IR into native machine code

-- TODO: understand the CLR better
-	- GC
-	- Can you have some memory managed components (e.g. audio server) in memory managed, runtime-wrapped languages
-- TODO: role